pliniker/pliniker.github.io/content/introduction-to-mo-gc.md

 ### <a name="ie"></a>Irrational Exuberance, or How This Project Got Started

-I am a systems programmer at heart, despite having mostly used Python for the past seven years.

 Early in 2015, Nick Fitzgerald published [Oxischeme][25].
 With a general interest in programming languages and runtimes and a specific interest in Rust, I had been following Rust's progress towards 1.0 with eager anticipation.
 At the time, Oxischeme was notable as the only